flex-protocol/sui-flex-swap/README.md

 #### Configuring off-chain Service

-Open the `application-test.yml` file located in the directory `sui-java-service/suiswapexample-service-rest/src/main/resources` and set the published transaction digest.
+Open the `application-test.yml` file located in the directory `sui-java-service/suiswapexample-service-rest/src/main/resources` and set the publishing transaction digest.

 After setting, it should look like this: